 As you know, here at Flocknote we like to keep things simple.
 And not just because simple is easy, but because simple is powerful.
 And it lets your reader focus on your message (which is the point of the email in the first place).

-This is a great way to grab your reader’s attention a bit better, have custom branding, look very professional as an organization and to just have all-around more awesome email communication.
+This is a fantastic way to grab your reader’s attention a bit better, promote your own custom branding, look very professional as an organization and to just have all-around more awesome email communication.

 Here are a few tips to creating a great email newsletter header image (with some examples below):

 - Make it visual.
 Pictures communicate a lot in a small space and short time.
 The main message body of most emails is plain ol’ text (as it should be).
 But this first image they see communicates a lot before they even start reading.

 - Keep it simple.
 Don’t put too many words or complex images.
 Simple and bold is good so it’s understood quickly (esp since many people will be viewing this on-the-go from their mobile phones).

 - Be consistent.
 Make sure the header image used is consistent with the rest of your communication branding (i.e. it matches your website, logo, colors, etc.).
 You can change it up a bit to best fit the format, but keep the primary elements consistent.
 Bonus: Try to make sure all of your Lists in your Flocknote Network have similar consistency where appropriate.